 Balboa may not be a tropical isle, but the place is exotic in its own way.
-Walk along Marine Avenue, the teeny main drag, eating a Balboa Bar ice cream from Dad’s or Sugar ’n Spice (both claim to have invented it) before tracing the island’s perimeter past the multimillion-dollar homes.
+Walk along Marine Avenue, the teeny main drag, eating a Balboa Bar ice cream from Sugar ’n Spice before tracing the island’s perimeter past the multimillion-dollar homes.
 Balboa’s four-car ferry can take you to the peninsula for a ride on the Ferris wheel.
 Then regroup with a cocktail and some scallops from the eclectic menu at the Royal Hen.
 Rent a house for the full effect or luxe up at the expansive Resort at Pelican Hill ($695-$3,145), a few miles down the coast.

 Embrace your inner tourist.
 An inland tour to spot buffalo?
 It’s required.
 Fish-gazing on a glass-bottom boat?
 Of course.
 Parasailing?
 Maybe, though zip-lining the canyons has its perks (a new drop tower opens this summer, too).
 Buffalo milk cocktails at Luau Larry’s in Avalon?
 There’s no shame in that.
 Add a spritz of exclusivity with a private cabana on Descanso Beach and you’ve got yourself a one-of-a-kind weekend.
 To rest after all that relaxing, try the Pavilion Hotel ($165-$379), a tasteful redo of a courtyard hotel that sits near the Avalon Grille and, more to the point, across from Avalon Bay.

-For a staycation with an edge, book a room at the new West Hollywood James Hotel ($399-$3,000) on the Strip.
-A sleek base of operations for straddling the line between plugged-in local and fresh-faced newcomer, it’s less than half a mile to Eveleigh for a happy hour-priced Inbetween Days cocktail under twinkling patio lights.
-With a rez you can skip the line at award-winning chef Kris Yenbamroong’s Night+Market for smart, authentic Thai (may we recommend the Startled Pig?) before rolling into the fabled Comedy Store.
+For a staycation with an edge, book a room at the new 1 Hotel West Hollywood on the Strip.
+A sleek base of operations for straddling the line between plugged-in local and fresh-faced newcomer, it’s less than half a mile to Eveleigh for a happy hour cocktail under twinkling patio lights.
+With a rez you can skip the line at award-winning chef Kris Yenbamroong’s Night+Market for excellent Thai (may we recommend the Startled Pig?) before rolling into the fabled Comedy Store.
 Come morning, the hangover-friendly breakfasts at Salt’s Cure are close by.

 The Ace’s thumping DJs aren’t the only option for desert trippers.
-The tiki vibe at the tiny Bootlegger bar suits the city’s midcentury architecture, while the cocktails at Mr. Lyons’s backroom lounge, Seymour’s, channel Rat Pack leisure.
-Spot B-list celebs in the kitsch-loving gay-and-straight crowd at a Purple Room cabaret dinner show, or grab a beer and a slice at the locals hang, Bar.
-(There’s an even better pizza at Birba.)
+The tiki vibe at the tiny Bootlegger bar suits the city’s midcentury architecture, while the cocktails at Mr. Lyons Steakhouse’s back room lounge, Seymour’s, channel Rat Pack leisure.
 Your crash pad—the industrial-hip, 32-room Arrive ($249-$500)—doubles as its own destination, with a gastropub and poolside lounge.

 Massages feel best when they’re earned, so explore the sea caves and tide pools along the rocky Point Vicente trail before returning to the Mediterranean-chic Terranea for hour-long hot stone or reflexology treatments.
 There are plenty of other great hotel spas in L.A., but none that feels this far away without being far at all.